AI-Tinkerers-Hackathon-BrainStorm/Brainstorm/README.md

 This is deployment access control, not necessarily a Qwen service failure.

-Vercel access protection and SightLoop’s internal demonstration login are separate mechanisms.
+Vercel access protection and SightJarvis’s internal demonstration login are separate mechanisms.

 ### Security Requirements Before Public Production Use